steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 ## Overview of Workflows

 * Adjust the number of slots in the UI script.
-* Add further effects to the UI scripts and create templates for them.
+* Add further effects to the UI script and create templates for them.
 * Copy the bus and effects from the [Example VST Preset](#example-vst-preset) to your instrument.
 * Copy the templates and resources from the [Example VST Preset](#example-vst-preset) to your macro page.
 * Copy the code of the UI and MIDI scripts from the [Example VST Preset](#example-vst-preset) into the corresponding scripts of your instrument.